-Students in the major must complete eight semester hours of independent learning in order to fulfill the College-wide requirement.
-This has two parts.
-First, when available, the student must take the designated seminar (in 2011-2012, HIST 364) in her final year.
+Successful completion of either EAS 390 or, when not offered, an alternate course is mandatory for all students in the major.
 In this seminar, the student will produce either a research paper or some form of creative work associated with a special interest.
 The nature and scope of the project will be collaboratively determined with the seminar instructor and/or their advisor.
-Please contact the program director for further information.
-This component can be taken either within or outside the EAS curriculum.
+HIST 364 and 362 will be offered in lieu of the Seminar for 2015-16.